jonathanstark/margo/readme.md

 * Rename the `margo` folder to anything you want
 * Update the config options in `margo/.margo/index.php`
 * Dork around with the `.margo/template.php` file to fit your site structure
+* Remove the readme.md
+* Replace sample-post-one.mdown and sample-post-two.mdown with your own awesome posts

 Dependencies
 ----